Headed to Burgess Falls late on Saturday and came back on Sunday night. It was worth the drive!

 Unless you live in the middle of nowhere I don’t see why anyone wouldn’t want to go out and see what is beyond their four walls.

-• Tip Two – Timing – Take a half day and go to local festival.
+Tip Two - Timing - Take a half day and go to local festival.
 In my area, they typically have a Summer Concerts on Friday Nights and Thursday Movie Nights at the downtown amphitheater.

-• Tip Five -Take mini-vacations instead of long ones throughout the year.
-If you’re up for a weekend excursion, take an overnight trip to a local city.
-I’m located in the Atlanta Metro Area and my choices would be Chattanooga, TN or Asheville, NC.
+Tip Five -Take mini-vacations instead of long ones throughout the year.
+If you're up for a weekend excursion, take an overnight trip to a local city.
+I'm located in the Atlanta Metro Area and my choices would be Chattanooga, TN or Asheville, NC.
+Up for a longer trip, take a Friday and/or Monday off.
+Use Google Flights or your favorite airline for cities that are just a tad farther.
+For me a recent trip to New Orleans was a much needed extended weekend.

-• Tip Six – Get creative with your money.
+Tip Six - Get creative with your money.
 Being adventurous, may sometimes require you to be creative with your money beforehand.
-I’m not talking about getting a side hustle or anything like that.
-If you have unlimited amounts of funds good for you, but if you your funds are limited, you can still do the little things that add up.
+I'm not talking about getting a side hustle or anything like that.
+If you have unlimited amounts of funds good for you, but if your funds are limited, you can still do the little things that add up.
 Some people car camp when they go places while others may meal prep when they are not adventuring.
 These are some things that allow you to have more cash to go visit places.
-Plus it’s a good thing for you wallet anyways.
+Plus it's a good thing for your wallet anyways.

-• Tip Seven – You’ve got to be open-minded.
-Don’t have your idea of your adventures are going be all blue skies.
+Tip Seven - You've got to be open-minded.
+Don't have your idea of your adventures are going be all blue skies.
 Expect the unexpected and when it occurs, roll with it and make the most of it.
 After all, anything that happens is part of the adventure.

 It's the journey and not the destination.

-• Tip Eight – Use social media to your advantage.
+Tip Eight - Use social media to your advantage.
 There are plenty Facebook Groups that are local to your city, surrounding counties or state and by interest.
-Some of them might be more active than others, but once you find them you’ll be able to network with others and expand your adventure friends and adventure list.
+Some of them might be more active than others, but once you find them you'll be able to network with others and expand your adventure friends and adventure list.